The converters : Owen Sedanca

-Designed by Chris Humberstone, the car took its inspiration from the rather more exotic Lamborghini Espada that was owned by HR Owen boss Gerald Ronson at the time.
+Designed by Chris Humberstone, the car took its inspiration from the rather more exotic Lamborghini Espada which was owned by HR Owen boss Gerald Ronson at the time.
 Of course, the Espada had itself begun life as the Bertone Pirana, a radically rebodied Jaguar E-type.

 Some original design sketches…

 The Sedanca’s all-aluminium bodywork was skillfully hand-beaten by north London coachbuilders Williams & Pritchard, who then applied it to the superstructure of the XJ6 donor car.
 Inside, the car was plushly reupholstered in very-1970s brown Draylon.

 Inevitably, the finished product attracted a hefty price tag of £8500 – well over twice the price of the car on which it was based, and even eclipsing the likes of the Bristol 411 and Jensen Interceptor by a fair margin.
 And yet, despite the fact that it was powered by nothing more exciting than the standard 4.2-litre Jaguar engine, HR Owen managed to take 80 firm orders for the car on the strength of the first prototype.

 Things looked promising, with HR Owen envisaging around 100 orders per annum, but disaster was just around the corner: in the time that it took to build the first ‘production’ model, the impending oil crisis ensured that, one by one, each of those 80 orders was cancelled.
 With no buyers in sight, HR Owen wound up the operation.